wshiyou/jobtrack-prototype/README.md

 # JobTrack Prototype

-This is a proof of concept for the CIS 3296 Software Design project.
+This repository contains a proof of concept for the CIS 3296 Software Design project.

+The prototype demonstrates a minimal Java implementation of the JobTrack system domain model.

+---

-## Requirements
+## System Requirements

+- Operating System: Windows 11 or macOS
-- Java 17
+- Java Version: JDK 17
-- javac compiler
+- Compiler: javac

+---

 ## How to Compile and Run

-1. Compile:
+1. Open a terminal in the project directory.
+2. Compile the program:

    javac Main.java

-2. Run:
+3. Run the program:

    java Main

+---

 ## Expected Output

 Job Title: Software Engineer Intern
 Company: Google
 Status: Applied